Arne Selmosson: A Matter of Respect

-Selmosson arrived at Lazio in 1956, scoring 31 goals in 101 games.
-One of the goals came against Roma on March 16, 1956.
-But Lazio’s financial situation and the threat of relegation forced the club to sell their valuable blonde striker in 1958.
-And the highest bid came in fact from the club across the Tiber River.
+Selmosson joined Lazio in 1956, scoring 31 goals in 101 games over his Biancocelesti career; one of those goals came against Roma in the Derby on March 16th, 1956.
+However, as Lazio’s financial situation began to struggle, and with the threat of relegation looming, they were forced to sell their valuable blonde striker in 1958.
+Oddly enough, the highest bid came from the club just across the Tiber River.

-But after the ball went into the net, he simply returned to his position and did not celebrate.
-He did so out of respect for the team and the fans who had given him so much in that city.
-The whole stadium applauded him for that gesture.
-Someone found himself in the same situation and was not able to repeat the gesture.
-A matter of dignity.
+In this match, it took him just nine minutes to score a goal against his former club.
+However, after the ball crossed the line and went into the net, he simply returned to his position and did not celebrate.
+He did so out of respect for the team and the fans who had given him so much in that city; the whole stadium applauded him for that gesture.

 This is why it was so unfortunate that someone else who found himself in the same situation was not able to repeat the gesture…